openedx/edx-documentation/en_us/shared/course_components/create_html_component.rst

    formatting buttons.
   :width: 600

 #.
-Arrows enable undo/redo actions capability
+Arrows that perform undo/redo actions.

 #.
 Select a formatting style for the selected text, such as paragraph,
    ``preformatted`` (monospace), or a heading level.